blackink7777/blackink7777/README.md

 ## About Me
 👋 Hello everyone!
 I'm Shiina Haruto (椎名晴翔).
 Btw this is my Japanese name, but it is not my real name.

 ## My Skills
-💻  I am a passionate developer who loves programming, enjoys challenging myself, and continuously learning new technologies.
-I work with:
+💻 I'm a developer who loves programming, enjoys challenging myself, and continuously learning new technologies.
+I’m proficient in the following areas:

-- Node.js
+- JavaScript/TypeScript (my primary focus)
-- TypeScript/JavaScript
+- Java
 - Python
-- Java
+- Full-stack development
-- WebSocket for server APIs
+- mistakenly treating WebSocket as a RESTful API

-I might be a madman for using WebSocket to build server APIs.
+I might be a fool for treating WebSocket like a RESTful API. (laugh)

 ## Projects
-💾 Here are some of my key projects:
+💾 Here are some of my main projects:

-- [nekoHaru](https://harutoo.com) - I am currently working on an all-in-one Discord bot aimed at making it easier for administrators to manage their Discord communities.
+- [nekoHaru](https://harutoo.com) - I’m currently developing an all-in-one Discord bot designed to make it easier for administrators to manage their Discord communities.
 - [HarutoStudio](https://github.com/HarutoStudio) - Establishing HarutoStudio, where I work on various software development projects.

 ## Contact
-🐶 I'm dedicated to creating efficient, reliable, and scalable applications, and I love researching algorithms.
+🐶 I'm dedicated to creating efficient, reliable, and scalable applications, and I’m passionate about researching algorithms.

 - Email: blackink@harutoo.com
 - Discord: @blackink7777
 - LinkedIn: [in/blackink7777](https://www.linkedin.com/in/blackink7777/)

 Thank you for your interest!